sbt/sbt/README.md

 To use your modified version of sbt in a project locally, run `publish-local`.
 If you have modified the launcher, also run `proguard`.

-After each `publish-local`, clean the `project/boot/` directory in the project in which you want to use the locally built sbt.
+After each `publish-local`, clean the `~/.sbt/boot/` directory.
 Alternatively, if sbt is running and the launcher hasn't changed, run `reboot full` to have sbt do this for you.

 If a project has `project/build.properties` defined, either delete the file or change `sbt.version` to `0.11.2-SNAPSHOT`.